Butter-My-Toast/hackathon-projcet/README.md

 python main.py
 ```
 <p>
-  the output should be something similar to the following codesegment
+  the output should be something similar to the following code segment:
 </p>

 ```